gravitational/teleport/docs/2.3/user-manual.md

 SSH tunnel back into "work" proxy, and this tunnels is used to establish inbound SSH connections.

-For more details on configuring Trusted Clusters please look at [that section in the Admin Guide](admin-guide.md#trusted-clusters).

 ## Web UI

 Teleport proxy serves the web UI on `https://proxyhost:3080`.
 The UI allows you to see the list of